zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 aircraft type
 ```

-The Silver layer aggregates these records into one analytical row.
+Silver aggregates these source records into one analytical row.

 ---

-# 13. Silver Grain
+# 16. Monthly Route Grain

-The grain of the table is:
+The grain is:

 > One year + one month + one origin + one destination + one aircraft type.